Early Reading and Phonics

 In order to help the children conquer this complex code, we teach it systematically, using an evidenced based phonics scheme called Read Write Inc. Phonics (RWI).
 Read Write Inc. Phonics is a DfE-validated systematic synthetic phonics programme with a whole-school approach to teaching early reading and writing, designed to ensure progress for every child, in every primary school.

-Once children are secure, further sounds (Set 2 and then Set 3) are introduced and the children read texts with increasingly complex sounds and graphemes (different ways of spelling the sounds, e.g. /igh/, /ie/ or /ay/, /ai/).
+Once children are secure, further sounds (Set 2 and Set 3) are introduced and the children read texts with increasingly complex sounds and graphemes (different ways of spelling the sounds, e.g. /igh/, /ie/ or /ay/, /ai/).
 They learn that a sound can be both said and spelt using a combination of 2 or 3, or even 4 letters.
 This is called a grapheme (e.g. igh represents the /i/ sound in the word night).

 Comprehension

-Being able to decode a text alone is not enough.
-Children need to make sense of what they are reading and need to be actively taught key comprehension skills.
-We do this through comprehension activities linked to the stories the children come to read within the Read Write Inc. scheme as described above, and also through a range of literacy activities based on core texts shared with the children.
+Being able to decode a text alone is not enough and comprehension improves reading fluency and reading stamina.
+Children need to make sense of what they are reading and need to be taught key comprehension skills.
+We do this through comprehension activities linked to the storybooks the children read within the Read Write Inc. programme.
+We know that good readers question, check and engage with their own understanding; these are some of the skills we seek to develop in our pupils.

 Read Write Inc in Practice